 Finding the right appliance turned out to be the biggest headache on my “build a house or bust to-do list”.
 The answer is what’s called an HRV or ERV (heat-recovery or energy-recovery ventilator).
 Most HRV’s on the market are sized for larger homes or commercial spaces and require complicated ductwork and expert commissioning.
 They’re not yet common.
 Contractors I contacted seemed unfamiliar with them or unable to answer my questions.
 I poured over manufacturers specs and called distributors who could point to a specific unit but not installation details.
 I finally settled an innovative, ductless, through-the-wall product called Lunos from 475.com My electrician gave his tacit assent.

-To meet the high CFM ratings required by Code for year-round bathroom ventilation, we installed ultra-quiet Panasonic fans above each shower.
+The bathroom fans are an exception: to meet the high CFM ratings required by Code for year-round bathroom ventilation, we installed 80 cfm ultra-quiet Panasonic fans above each shower.
+They are set on a humidistat for brain-free operation.